 Sacred Space – Welcome Advent!
 During Advent we’ll follow the stories in the Bible that lead us to the manger on December 25, including the prophets talking about Jesus, Mary & Joseph traveling to Bethlehem and the shepherds and wise men visiting Jesus.

 PrayGround – If you’ve been in our Narthex, you’ve noticed a new area called the “PrayGround”.
 This area is designed for our young members to have a space to move and play quietly, while still being able to see and observe our worship service.
 The PrayGround has a table with coloring pages, books and other soft toys.
-This summer, we used it during Sacred Space time.
-Each week, we read a story that related to the sermon and colored pictures that were made into cards for our card ministry.
-Though we won’t be utilizing this space each week now that fall is here, we will continue to have the PrayGround available as a welcoming feature to our congregation, families and visitors.
+We will continue to have the PrayGround available as a welcoming feature to our congregation, families and visitors.

 Sacred Space at Home